 “Leadpages, a solution to create mobile responsive landing pages, launch pages, sales pages, and other conversion pages.
 It generates leads and sales for businesses on the Web, in emails, via text messaging, and on social media.
 The also offers integration where one can collect leads with Leadpages and send data to other marketing and sales applications.
 Its Leadpages allows users to publish their landing pages as Facebook tabs.”

 Avenue 81 currently owns 32 trademarks, 19 of which were registered in 2018.
-Analyzing their company portfolio, we can only expect to see more from them within the marketing automation space in years to come.
+Analyzing their company portfolio, we can only expect to see more from them within this space in years to come.

 Patents within the Marketing Automation Space